Tracee Ellis Ross Dedicates Her Golden Globe to Women of Color

-"I want you to know that I see you and we see you"
+"I want you to know that I see you and we see you"+ READ ARTICLE

-Tracee Ellis Ross, who won the Golden Globe for Best Actress in a Television Comedy or Musical Sunday night, dedicated her award to people who are consistently underrepresented in Hollywood.
+Tracee Ellis Ross, who won the Golden Globe for Best Actress in a Television Comedy or Musical on Sunday night, dedicated her award to people who are consistently underrepresented in Hollywood.
 “This is for all of the women of color and colorful people whose stories, ideas and thoughts are not always considered worthy and valid and important,” said the actress, who was nominated for the first time this year.
 “I want you to know that I see you and we see you.”

 Ross plays Dr. Rainbow “Bow” Johnson in the ABC series Black-ish, which is currently in its third season, and which also received Golden Globe nominations for Best Actor in a Television Comedy or Musical (Anthony Anderson) and Best Television Series — Comedy or Musical.